dbeaubien/DataAnalyzer/README.md

 * `4D.FileHandle` instead of `Open document`
 * `CALL FORM` instead of `POST OUTSIDE CALL`
 * `CALL WORKER` instead of `New process`
-* run mulitple preëmptive processes in compiled mode
+* use preëmptive process in compiled mode
 * export JSON
 * export XLSX